Worthwelle/WhereYouLeftOff/README.md

 ##Development

-The latest version can be found at [https://github.com/Worthwelle/WhereYouLeftOff](https://github.com/Worthwelle/WhereYouLeftOff)
+The latest version can be found on [GitHub](https://github.com/Worthwelle/WhereYouLeftOff).

 ##Documentation